The current-gen GPUs competing for your $300 budget in late 2024 are the following:

 Wrapping Up

-At the start of 2024, the $300 price point is not as exciting as we may have hoped, but there’s at least some competition.
+At the end of 2024, the $300 price point offers few surprises as all GPUs are at least a year old.
 In terms of raw rasterization performance, AMD’s Radeon RX 7600 and Nvidia’s RTX 4060 are extremely even, and the Intel Arc A770 is also competitive if a bit less consistent.

 The Nvidia RTX cards are undeniably great when it comes to ray tracing and driver support is historically excellent.
 These factors put the RTX 4060 in a slight lead, although the price/performance ratio for the RX 7600 is tempting thanks to a more modest price tag.